keyboardio/Kaleidoscope/docs/UPGRADING.md

 ### Deprecation of the HID facade

 With the new Device APIs it became possible to replace the HID facade (the `kaleidoscope::hid` family of functions) with a driver.
 As such, the old APIs are deprecated, and was removed on 2020-10-10.
 Please use `Kaleidoscope.hid()` instead.

+### Implementation of type Key internally changed from C++ union to class

+The deprecated functions were removed on 2020-10-10.

 ### Removed on 2020-06-16